leiyangleon/Geogrid/README.md

 * the program will extract the portion of the grid that overlaps with the given coregistered radar image pair,
 * return the range and azimuth pixel indices in the radar image pair for each grid point
 * return the range and azimuth coarse displacement given the motion velocity maps and the local surface slope maps in the direction of both geographic x- and y-coordinates (they must be provided at the same grid as the DEM)
-* return the matrix of conversion coefficients that can convert the range and azimuth displacement between the two radar images (precisely estimated later with the sub-module "autorift") to motion velocity in geographic x- and y-coordinates
+* return the matrix of conversion coefficients that can convert the fine range and azimuth displacement between the two radar images (estimated with the ISCE module "autorift" or "ampcor"/"denseampcor") to motion velocity in geographic x- and y-coordinates
 * all outputs are in the format of GeoTIFF with the same EPSG code as input